wuyuewen/gemini/docs/how to develop.md

 This page describes gemini development process and contains general guidelines and information on how to contribute to the project.

-This project is an extension of Apache-Libcloud to support RESTful api.

 ## General contribute guidelines

 - Any non-trivial change must contain tests.